PsyTeachR/ads-v1/docs/03-viz.md

 #### Facets

 Alternatively, you can use `facet_wrap()` to create a separate plot for each level of satisfaction.
-Note that the `fill` will use continuous colours if `satisfaction` is a numeric data type, but you can convert it to a factor to use categorical colours.

 ```r